 Because of the collaborative nature of the this type of technology, the wiki would not only represent an excellent addition to the already existing database and search engines, but it could become a forum in which users would be able to comment, give feedback, make suggestions, and ask questions about the syllabi posted there.

 We would love to know your opinion about this idea and to hear your suggestions about what sort of categories or prompts might be useful in this type of endeavor.
-Feel free to leave your comments here or to send your thoughts and suggestions to Robert Townsend.
+Feel free to send your thoughts and suggestions to Robert Townsend.
 Let us know what you think!

 Please read our commenting and letters policy before submitting.